By Marc Lichtenfield, Chief Income Strategist

 Cogent Communications (Nasdaq: CCOI) operates one of the largest fiber-optic networks for internet traffic in the world.
 It offers high-speed internet access and data transport services to businesses and carriers, service providers, and content providers.

 The company has a low-cost business model of buying “dark” fiber rather than constructing its own.
 In other words, it buys fiber that is not being used by other companies and turns it on, thereby making that fiber-optic network operational.
-Its network of 128,985 miles of fiber optic cables connects to more than 3,386 locations around the world.
+Its network of almost 300,000 miles of fiber optic cables connects to more than 8,280 locations around the world.

 The company carries roughly one quarter of the world’s internet traffic – including for Amazon (Nasdaq: AMZN), Google parent company Alphabet (Nasdaq: GOOGL) and Facebook parent company Meta Platforms (Nasdaq: META).
 It provides connectivity to 4 billion people, including to Chinese and Indian telecommunication companies.

-In May 2023, Cogent closed on a deal with such favorable terms that it makes the Dutch acquiring Manhattan for $24 look like they got taken to the cleaners.
+From 2013 to 2023, Cogent grew by 5.1% annually with no acquisitions – just pure organic growth.
+But that all changed in May 2023 when Cogent closed on a deal with such favorable terms that it makes the Dutch acquiring Manhattan for $24 look like they got taken to the cleaners.

 In 2022, T-Mobile (Nasdaq: TMUS) merged with Sprint.
 But in order for the merger to get the green light from regulators, T-Mobile had to divest certain assets.